-- 1.3.37 DECC is requesting that each local authority publishes its own GHG report locally on its own website by the end of July each year, and for this year, that data on the GHG emissions for both 2009/10 and 2010/11 is published.
-In addition, it has been requested that this information is emailed straight to DECC. - 1.3.38 Attached in Appendix C is the proposed GHG Report for Maidstone Borough Council covering all the points which are recommended for inclusion.
+DECC is requesting that each local authority publishes its own GHG report locally on its own website by the end of July each year, and for this year, that data on the GHG emissions for both 2009/10 and 2010/11 is published.
+In addition, it has been requested that this information is emailed straight to DECC.

+Set out at Appendix C of the report of the Assistant Director of Regeneration and Cultural Services is the proposed GHG Report for Maidstone Borough Council covering all the points which are recommended for inclusion.